csh0711/jvm-microframeworks-hello-world/README.md

 (edition 06.2020).

-You read find the article [here](https://kiosk.entwickler.de/java-magazin/java-magazin-6-2020/per-microframeworks-durch-die-galaxis/) as well as the introduction to the different frameworks [here](https://kiosk.entwickler.de/java-magazin/java-magazin-6-2020/alle-neune/).
+You can find the article [here](https://kiosk.entwickler.de/java-magazin/java-magazin-6-2020/per-microframeworks-durch-die-galaxis/) as well as the introduction to the different frameworks [here](https://kiosk.entwickler.de/java-magazin/java-magazin-6-2020/alle-neune/).